Interactions-Nexus/Nexus-Wiki/mainnet/run-a-mainnet-node.md

 -   [Etcher](https://www.balena.io/etcher/) – To burn the image file to SD card
 -   Putty if using SSH via windows.

-> To install the 5.0.5 stable core, use **Ubuntu 20.04 LTS** only and the newer versions of Ubuntu, Debian and Raspberry Pi OS (Previously Raspbian) are having issues compiling.
+> To install the 5.0.5 stable core, use **Ubuntu 20.04 LTS** only.
+The newer versions of Ubuntu, Debian and Raspberry Pi OS (Previously Raspbian) are having issues compiling.
 {.is-warning}

-> To install the merging / 5.1 branch recommend to install Debian 11 or Ubuntu 20.04.
+> To install the merging / 5.1 branch it is recommended to install Debian 11 or Ubuntu 20.04.
 Ubuntu 22.04 will require openssl downgrade to version 1.1.1 to compile successfully.
 {.is-info}